Robert D. Bullard

-Robert Doyle Bullard (born December 21, 1946) is an American academic who is the former Dean of the Barbara Jordan - Mickey Leland School Of Public Affairs (October 2011 – August 2016) and currently Distinguished Professor at Texas Southern University.
+Robert Doyle Bullard (born December 21, 1946) is an American academic who is the former Dean of the Barbara Jordan - Mickey Leland School Of Public Affairs (October 2011 – August 2016) and is currently a Distinguished Professor at Texas Southern University.
 Previously Ware Professor of Sociology and Director of the Environmental Justice Resource Center at Clark Atlanta University, Bullard is known as the "father of environmental justice".
 He has been a leading campaigner against environmental racism, as well as the foremost scholar of the problem, and of the Environmental Justice Movement which sprung up in the United States in the 1980s.

 Early life and education

 Born in Elba, Alabama, Bullard is the son of Nehemiah and Myrtle Brundidge Bullard; he was the fourth of five children.
 He graduated from Elba's Mulberry Heights High School as class salutatorian in 1964.

-Continuing his education, Bullard received a bachelor's degree in government at Alabama A&M University in Huntsville, in 1968.
+Continuing his education, Bullard received a bachelor's degree in government at Alabama A&M University in Huntsville, 1968.
 Upon graduating from college, he served two years in the United States Marine Corps, at an "air control station in North Carolina".

 Bullard's M.A. in sociology was earned at Clark Atlanta University in 1972.
 Bullard obtained his Ph.D. in sociology at Iowa State University in 1976, under the supervision of urban sociologist Robert ("Bob") O. Richards.